<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 #2: Synchronicity

-Both the acquired and acquiring credit union should communicate the announcement of the merger at the same time.
-Prior to this communication, we recommend both websites be ready for an influx of traffic as members try to learn more about the details and how they’ll be impacted.
-Both credit unions should work together on these pages:
+Both the acquired and acquiring credit union or bank should communicate the announcement of the merger at the same time.
+Prior to this communication, we recommend both websites be ready for an influx of traffic as members and customers try to learn more about the details and how they’ll be impacted.
+Both financial institutions should work together on these pages:

-Acquiring credit union: Use some homepage space to post a welcome graphic that links to a co-branded communication page.
+Acquiring financial institution: Use some homepage space to post a welcome graphic that links to a co-branded communication page.
 This page should include a summary welcoming the new members and explaining how the merger is best for everyone.
 It should also include a timeline of events and instructions for the new members.

 Even if the instructions at the time of the announcement are as simple as “you don’t need to do anything at this time.
 You will be contacted regarding the details of your accounts prior to any action taking place.”
 Update this page with current information throughout the merger.

-Acquired credit union: Use significant homepage space to address the merger.
+Acquired financial institution: Use significant homepage space to address the merger.
 Have that banner link to a page that offers a summary explanation about how the merger is best for everyone involved.
 Then, include a call-to-action (CTA) button linking to the acquiring credit union’s hosted, co-branded page mentioned above.

-Both credit unions: Use these pages to communicate when the acquired credit union will stop opening new memberships and new accounts.
-Also communicate if you would encourage or discourage members from joining the acquiring credit union and moving accounts on their own.
+Both financial institutions: Use these pages to communicate when the acquired credit union or bank will stop opening new memberships and new accounts.
+Also communicate if you would encourage or discourage members or customers from joining the acquiring credit union or bank and moving accounts on their own.

 We also recommend you add a 'last update mm/dd/yyyy' to all your landing pages and update this date weekly, even if information hasn't changed.
 This will reassure readers that the information they are seeing is current.